LLLiPhys/LearnPandas/README.md

-# Learn Pandas: UnltraQuick Tutorial in 5 Minutes
+# Learn Pandas: An UnltraQuick Tutorial